Penalized and Decentralized Contextual Bandit Learning for WLAN Channel Allocation with Contention-Driven Feature Extraction: Proposed Scheme

 The feature vector with CDFE is defined as follows:

-where $|\mathcal{N}_k|$ denotes the number of elements (i.e., the cardinality) of the set $\mathcal{N}_k$.
-For each channel that AP~$k$ can select, the feature vector indicates which neighboring AP occupies that channel at trial $t$, i.e., this feature is a vector representation of the contention graph around the target AP.
-The total number of features with extraction equals $2^{K-1}$, and it does not depend on the number of available channels $C$.
-Since the base of the index is fixed at 2, the increase in the number of features with respect to the number of APs is more gradual.
+For each channel that AP~$k$ can select, the feature vector indicates which neighboring AP occupies that channel at trial $t$ (i.e., this feature is a vector representation of the contention graph around the target AP).
+The total number of features with extraction equals $2^{|\mathcal{N}_k|}$, and it does not depend on the number of available channels $C$.
+Since the base of the index is fixed at 2, the increase in the number of features with respect to the number of APs is more gradual than that of the features in \eqref{eq:simple_feature}.
 Furthermore, it is worth noting that, since the reward is modeled by \eqref{eq:linear_reward}, by updating $\bm{\theta}$ via the feature vector with CDFE, each element of $\bm{\theta}$ corresponds to a measure of the impact of each AP on the reward.
-This implies that APs can exploit appropriate channels even when conditions such as traffic vary among APs.
+This implies that APs can disentangle a channel utility function (i.e., reward) with respect to contending neighboring APs and that using \eqref{eq:cmab_reward}, the expected reward for each channel is accurately estimated regardless of the channel variation of neighboring APs.